Discover Uzbekistan : Religions

 Représentation Ahura Mazda © duncan1890 - iStockphoto.com.jpg

-With more than a hundred ethnic groups living together in the same country, and stories of power changes, conquests and re-conquests to no end, it would have been very fortunate for everyone in Uzbekistan to be of the same religious persuasion.
-In reality, the states that developed in and around Uzbekistan were for the most part vassals of far-flung Western or Eastern powers, and their location on the margins of the empires favoured greater freedom of government and worship.
-Moreover, over the centuries, Sogdiana and Bactria were often places of deportation of people deemed undesirable by the central power, and refuge for persecuted religions, such as Nestorianism, Manicheism or Ismailism.
-Most of these cults that coexisted before the Arab conquest have disappeared but, based on Islam, have left their imprint, giving it the "colour" specific to Central Asia.
+With over a hundred ethnic groups living side by side in the same country, and a never-ending history of power changes, conquests and reconquests, how can you answer to a single religious obedience?
+In fact, most of the states that developed in and around Uzbekistan were vassals of distant Western or Eastern powers; their location on the bangs of empires favored greater freedom of government and worship.
+Moreover, Sogdiana and Bactria were often places of deportation for people deemed undesirable by the central power, and a refuge for persecuted religions such as Nestorianism, Manichaeism and Ismailism.
+Most of these cults, which coexisted before the Arab conquest, have now disappeared, but syncretism with Islam has left its mark...

 Proto-religions solidly anchored.